opentracing-contrib/java-opentracing-walkthrough/README.md

 #### LightStep

 If you have access to LightStep, you will need your access token.
+Add the following to `microdonuts/tracer_config.properties`:

 ```properties
 tracer=lightstep